bailey27/cppcryptfs/README.md

 Performance
 ------
 Below are some benchmark results.
 The tests were conducted using the cygwin utilities under Windows 10 64-bit running on an Intel i5-4200U cpu with a Crucial M500 240GB ssd.
-AES256-GCM was used for data compression, and encrypted file names and long file names were used with cppcryptfs.
+With cppcryptfs, AES256-GCM was used for data compression, and encrypted file names and long file names were used.

 Windows Defender realtime scanning was disabled during the tests because it severely slows down cygwin tar.
 It took 2m43.600s to extract linux-3.0.tar.gz on native NTFS with realtime scanning enabled.